How do opioids work?

 What’s more, one of the most effective treatments for opioid addiction actually involves the use of medications—some of which contain opioids—which can help ease withdrawal and reduce cravings to help maintain recovery.

 However, opioids also have serious risks.
 That’s why opioid prescriptions should always be both personalized to suit each patient’s unique needs, as well as carefully monitored by health care providers.

-Patients may find themselves needing to take more and more of the drug to experience the same relief it once provided.
+Opioids are highly addictive.
+A patient who is taking opioids can develop both tolerance and dependence quickly.
+Patients may find themselves needing to take more and more of the drug to experience the same pain relief it once provided.
 And if they try to stop taking the drug, or to reduce their dosage, they may experience painful withdrawal symptoms.
-These circumstances can lead to addiction and misuse.
+While dependence itself isn’t a problem (for example, diabetes patients are “dependent” on their insulin), these circumstances can lead to accidental overdose, misuse, or addiction.
+3,4

 What are “abuse-deterrent formulations” of opioids?

 Abuse-deterrent formulations (or ADFs) are engineered to prevent users from crushing or dissolving the pills.

 People who misuse opioids often crush pills up, then snort or inject them.
 This is because the high is more immediate and more potent when the drugs enter the body this way.
 Abuse-deterrent opioids seek to make it harder or impossible for people to do this.
 However, in terms of potency and effects, ADFs are no different from regular opioids.

 Calling these formulations “abuse-deterrent” is confusing at best, misleading at worst.
 There’s nothing in the chemical make-up of these pills that make them less addictive.
 These abuse-deterrent pills can still foster addiction and be misused, even when taken orally.9

 “Opiate” vs. “Opioid”?
 What’s the difference?